AEthelwulfSalazar/Hackbright-Curriculum/Exercise-Classes/README.rst

 You could do this either by:

-- disallowing them from making an instance of this class at all
+- allowing them to make an instance of this class, but giving a better error message when they try to call ``get_price(qty)`` on it (so you could raise a message when ``get_price(qty)`` is called on the base class directly).

 or

-- allowing them to make an instance of this class, but giving a better error message when they try to call ``get_price(qty)`` on it
+- disallowing them from making an instance of this class at all.
+Is there a method that is always called when an object is created?
+Can you raise an error on the base class if you tried to make an instance directly from it?

-Which do you like better?
+Which of these options do you like better?

-In either case, learn how to "raise" an error ("exception") in Python.
+Whichever you choose, learn how to "raise" an error ("exception") in Python.
 You may find https://docs.python.org/2/library/exceptions.html helpful here.
 Which of these errors sounds like it would be the most helpful/descriptive to use?

-..FIXME I picked my error, but where do I put it?
-Would like some guidance

 When you've done this, please **stop and ask for a code review**.